-The ink hasn’t even dried on Trevor Gretzky’s contract.
+The ink hasn’t even dried on the contract Trevor Gretzky signed.
 Yet, the kid’s shoulders have to already be feeling quite heavy.

 Gretzy – the son of retired hockey great Wayne Gretzky – recently agreed to a deal with the Chicago Cubs, months after he was drafted in the seventh-round of the MLB 2011 First-Year Player Draft.

 The elder Gretzky, along with Michael Jordan, John Elway and Joe Montana, all have one major thing in common: Each was a superstar in his sport.
 Each was also an athlete that many kids looked up to and patterned their game after.

 More importantly, each of these stars has kids of their own.